Published: February 13, 2026

 36.14643, -115.43063 — Map

 This short but steep ascent leads to a wonderful viewpoint in the Calico region.
-Though the trail is brief, it wastes no time in climbing—expect rocky footing and a noticeable elevation gain.
-At the top, you’re treated to sweeping views of the region, and even distant sandstone ridgelines deeper within Red Rock Canyon.
+Though the trail is brief, it wastes no time in climbing—expect a rocky trail and a noticeable elevation gain.
+At the top, you’re treated to nice views of the region within Red Rock Canyon.

 It’s important to clarify what “Calico” refers to: the Calicos are the Calico Hills—a band of striking, multicolored Aztec Sandstone (red, orange, cream, and white) formed from massive Jurassic-era sand dunes that hardened into stone over millions of years.
-These formations make up only one part of Red Rock Canyon; the entire Conservation Area is not “the Calicos,” although many visitors casually use the term that way.
+These formations make up only one part of Red Rock Canyon Las Vegas; the entire Conservation Area is not “the Calicos,”.
 From the overlook, you can clearly see the distinction between the colorful Calico formations and the darker, limestone-dominated mountains surrounding them.

 Calico Overlook Connections

-A trail that blends summit views, basin terrain, and gentle connector trails.
+A series of routes that blends summit views, basin terrain, and gentle connector hiking trails.
 Perfect for hikers wanting variety without committing to a rugged day.

 • Calico Overlook + Calico Basin + Kraft Mountain Loop — 5.6 miles